rust-lang/rust/src/doc/rustc-dev-guide/src/parallel-rustc.md

 The parallel iterators provided by the [`rayon`] crate are easy ways to implement parallelism.
-In the current implementation of the parallel compiler we use a custom fork of [`rayon`] to run tasks in parallel.
+In the current implementation of the parallel compiler we use a custom [fork][rustc-rayon] of [`rayon`] to run tasks in parallel.
-*(more information wanted here)*

-Some iterator functions are implemented in the current nightly compiler to run loops in parallel when `parallel-compiler` is true.
+Some iterator functions are implemented to run loops in parallel when `parallel-compiler` is true.

 | Function(Omit `Send` and `Sync`)                             | Introduction                                                 | Owning Module              |
 | ------------------------------------------------------------ | ------------------------------------------------------------ | -------------------------- |